NetKnights-GmbH/centos7/README.md

 Build environment for building CentOS packages

+Works for CentOS7 and CentOS8.

-make will fetch the version from GitHub.
+Make will fetch the version from GitHub.

 E.g. You can build a devel repo like this: